 With an instrument called a tonopen, we can measure the pressure of your animal's eye to detect glaucoma or inflammation.

-Added in 2006, digital radiography eliminates the need a dark room and chemicals film development.
+Digital radiography eliminates the need a dark room and chemicals film development.
 It allows us to take and process x-ray images faster while minimizing the exposure to radiation to our staff and your pet.
 The radiographs can be viewed on personal computers, allowing the doctors to more easily consult with doctors from other clinics.
-The digital xray also gives doctors the opportunity to zoom in or alter the contrast to better interpret the radiographs as well as making it more convenient to consult with other veterinary professionals.
+The digital x-ray also gives doctors the opportunity to zoom in or alter the contrast to better interpret the radiographs as well as making it more convenient to consult with other veterinary professionals.